-- Passages or questions may not be read to a student in grades 3 and above, unless those accommodations are specified within a student's IEP/IAP/EL-TPC. - Reading assessments should not be administered in smaller chunks that may actually prevent students from developing stamina for reading in a testing environment in grades 3 and above.
+- Passages or questions may not be read to a student in grades 3 and above, unless those accommodations are specified within a student's IEP/IAP/EL-TPC Plan. - Reading assessments should not be administered in smaller chunks that may actually prevent students from developing stamina for reading in a testing environment in grades 3 and above. - Second grade students learning to take assessments may need the passage read and/or reading assessments administered in smaller chunks at first, but should be encouraged to build independent test taking skills.
+Second semester second graders and most intermediate students should be able to complete a reading assessment in one session of approximately 60 minutes.
+Be sure to follow the guidelines established for students with an IEP/IAP/EL-TPC.

-School Test Plan 2019-2020 Spring 2020 Georgia Milestones End-of-Grade (EOG) Test Winter 2019/Spring 2020 Georgia Milestones End-of-Course (EOC) Test
+School Assessment Plan 2021-2022 Spring 2022 Georgia Milestones End-of-Grade (EOG) Assessment Georgia Milestones End-of-Course (EOC) Assessment, ACCESS, GKIDS, & NAEP